 1. Document Verification

-Document Verification is the process of reviewing documents to ensure that they are authentic and accurate.
-This can include verifying the identity of the person who submitted the documents, as well as confirming that the information contained therein is correct.
-Document verification allows users to get verified via an electronic scan of a government-issued identity document.
-Government-issued identity documents (such as a passport or national ID card) are used when it comes to verifying an identity, particularly as these documents perform a critical regulatory or compliance step during the digital onboarding process.
+Document Verification is the process of reviewing documents provided by an individual to ensure that they are authentic and accurate.
+This may include verifying the identity of the person who submitted the documents, as well as confirming whether or not the information contained therein is correct.

 What you should consider with document verification: